headlessNode/headlessNode/README.md

 ## 🌱 About Me

 - 🎓 Bachelor's in Mechanical Engineering graduate.
-- 🎓 Currently learning C++ and mastering its concepts.
 - 💡 Interested in simulations and utilizing programming to model real-world phenomena.
 - 🎮 Enthusiastic gamer, exploring software development.